FOR PROSPECTIVE AND NEWLY ADMITTED STUDENTS

 Testing Center Information

-Students taking exams in the Testing Center must request testing appointments via the online form at least one week prior to the test date.
+Students taking exams in the Testing Center must request testing appointments via Accommodate at least 1-week prior to the test date.
 We will then email the professor to alert you of the request and the reasonable date and time for the exam with accommodation as well as to confirm the test information, materials allowed (if any) and plan for the transaction of the exam.
-Upon receipt, please complete the form and specify any and all materials allowed, and the manner in which the exam will be delivered to our office.
+Upon receipt, please complete the form and upload the exam on Accommodate no later than 1-business day in advance.
+For example, if the exam is scheduled for a Monday at 8:00 am, then we would ask for the exam and corresponding information no later than the previous Friday at 8:00am.

 All testing at the Testing Center, including final examinations, must be started and completed Monday-Friday between 8:00 a.m. and 4:30 p.m.
 Should the class exam time exceed these hours, we will assign a different test time for the student as close to the actual exam time as possible, and will communicate that to you.
-This might mean that the student is taking an exam at a different time or, on a rare occasion, different day as the rest of the class (as is the case for night classes, for example).
-We have a confidentiality form that every student is required to sign to ensure academic honesty.
-We will be in contact with you if this happens to be the case.
+This might mean that the student is taking an exam at a different time or, on a rare occasion, a different day than the rest of the class (as is the case for night classes, for example).

 Typical Academic Accommodations